mogzol/next-stuck-navigation-repro/README.md

 Note that the issue **does not happen** when running in dev mode (or at least I haven't been able to reproduce it).
 So to reproduce the issue, **you must run the production build**.

+As far as I can tell, this issue also only happens on pages that have a `loading.tsx` file.
+I can't reproduce for pages that don't have a loading UI.

 ## Reproduction Steps

 1. Run `pnpm install`